dedalusmax/live-chef/cli-steps.md

 Explain what the intentions are, show the live chef and what we want to do.

 - open file explorer, go to the source folder and copy all from **Content/images** into **app/assets** folder
-- copy **styles.scss** from **Content** into **app** folder
+- open **styles.scss** from **Content** and copy all into *styles.scss* inside the **app** folder
+- explain it is not a good idea and why
+- make changes in the **styles.scss**:
+--- find the path to the image and change it to: *./~/assets/backgroundImage.jpg*
+--- change -webkit-fill- to -webkit-stretch
+- make changes in the **index.html**: change the icon path to: *assets/small-logo.png*

+Additionally:
-- stop the LiveChefService
+- stop the LiveChefService project
 - change the paths inside *Service/Repositories/RecipeRepository.cs* from **Content/images** to **assets**
 - rebuild the project

-### changes in the styles.scss:

-- find the path to the image and change it to: ./~/assets/backgroundImage.jpg
-- change -webkit-fill- to -webkit-stretch

-### changes in the index.html:

-- change the icon path to: assets/small-logo.png

-show the app
+- show the app
+- explain why it doesn't show anything usefull

 ### changes in the package.json: